aabbtree77/twinpeekz/README.md

 The good:

-* Switching between stack and heap allocations is explicit and done with only a single construct called `ref` which is like std::shared_ptr in C++: [ref object vs object](https://forum.nim-lang.org/t/1207), [new](https://forum.nim-lang.org/t/3870), new vs init: [1](https://forum.nim-lang.org/t/9021), [2](https://forum.nim-lang.org/t/1233).
-We do not get this in Go.
+* My experiments with [smallpt](https://www.kevinbeason.com/smallpt/) (unpublished) indicate that it is easier to reach the C speed with Nim than Go.

 The bad:

-* Reusing C is a huge mess: [1](https://forum.nim-lang.org/t/1287), [2](https://github.com/PMunch/futhark), [3](https://github.com/aabbtree77/twinpeekz2)... just like everywhere.
-The question "why not just C/C++" is always there.

 * Andre von Houck, [September 2020](https://forum.nim-lang.org/t/6756): "Threads/concurrency are still hard to use.
 Not impossible just hard.
 Java/Go threads felt really easy.
 After using threads in nim I still don't like them.
 Async/await feels a bit too verbose, I like the gevent/scheme model of concurrency where everything is just concurrent without extra markings."

 The ugly:

-* Nim is [yet another big language](https://github.com/robertmuth/awesome-low-level-programming-languages) with its internal C++-like puzzles.
-We do not have anything like Go in the static non-GC space.
-I was hoping for a minimal modern Oberon...
+* Nim is a big language.
+I had hoped for a minimal, modern Oberon.

 You can find my Nim rewrite of this repo in [twinpeekz2](https://github.com/aabbtree77/twinpeekz2).
 I did not use any fancy abstractions.
 For someone worried about compile time/stack polymorphism and Nim having no [proper sum types](https://github.com/nim-lang/RFCs/issues/548), I would recommend skipping Nim's enum-case-object chains or fancy macro-based libs and going with